cisagov/ScubaGear/docs/prerequisites/noninteractive.md

 The minimum permissions and roles that must be assigned to the service principal are listed in the table below.

 > **Important**: Permissions that have 'write' privileges are included in the Power Platform & SharePoint application permissions.
 Those permissions are the minimum required by ScubaGear to be able to read admin center configuration settings.
-The mix of read & write privileges instead of only fine-grained read-only privileges is a limitation of the underlying configuration setting APIs for these services.
+The mix of read & write privileges instead of fine-grained read-only privileges is an unfortunate access limitation of the underlying configuration setting APIs for these services.
 ScubaGear itself does not exercise the use of the write privileges for it's assessments.

 | Product                 | API Permissions                                 | Role          |
 | ----------------------- | ----------------------------------------------- | ------------- |